-The Department of Theatre and Dance offers the Bachelor of Arts Degree in Theatre (with emphases in theatre performance or design and technical theatre) and the Bachelor of Arts degree in Dance.
+The Department of Theatre and Dance offers the Bachelor of Arts Degree in Theatre (with emphases in theatre performance, design and technical theatre, or musical theatre [pending approval of the National Assocition of Schools of Theatre]) and the Bachelor of Arts degree in Dance.
 Teacher certification options are available in both theatre and dance.
 The programs prepare students for a variety of career opportunities and/or graduate study.
 Winthrop University is an accredited institutional member of the National Association of Schools of Theatre (NAST) and the National Association of Schools of Dance (NASD).